Menstruation Station

 Final reports

-Final reports are most often the final step of our work on projects.
-They document the process, key themes, and broader contexts of individual collaborations and serve as a source of information for both professional audiences and the wider public, mostly in Slovak language.
+Final reports are often the final step of our work on projects.
+They document the process, key themes, and broader contexts of individual collaborations and serve as a source of information for both professional audiences and the wider public.

 Spolka’s annual reports